d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

 In :numref:`fig_s2s-prob1`,
-the four numbers under each time step represent the conditional probabilities of generating "A", "B", "C", and "&lt;eos&gt;" at that time step.
+the four numbers under each time step represent the conditional probabilities of generating "A", "B", "C", and "&lt;eos&gt;" respectively, at that time step.

 ![At each time step, greedy search selects the token with the highest conditional probability.](../img/s2s-prob1.svg) :label:`fig_s2s-prob1`